flintlib/arb/doc/source/acb_elliptic.rst

     still defined by analytic continuation.

-    In general, one or more duplication steps are applied until `x,y,z` are close enough to use a multivariate Taylor polynomial of total degree 7.
+    In general, one or more duplication steps are applied until `x,y,z` are close enough to use a multivariate Taylor series.

     The special case `R_C(x, y) = R_F(x, y, y) = \frac{1}{2} \int_0^{\infty} (t+x)^{-1/2} (t+y)^{-1} dt`
     may be computed by